-The expansion is significant for five reasons.
-First, the bill expands qualifying income to many renewable sources of energy for the first time.
-Only geothermal energy is provided for under the current law.93 Second, the bill extends MLP eligibility into power-generation equipment for the first time.
-While it does so for power generation from renewable sources, it makes no mention of fossil fuel electricity generators such as coal or natural gas.
-Third, it makes no mention of companies that transmit electricity generated from renewable sources; the Internal Revenue Code, however, presently considers the transportation of mineral resources to be a qualifying activity.94 Fourth, the bill does not remove or alter any of the existing categories of business activities eligible for structuring as an MLP.95 Finally, nuclear energy-though widely considered "clean"-is excluded from the legislation as currently written.
-This exclusion is consistent with the global trend away from nuclear as a significant energy source.96
+considers the transportation of mineral resources to be a qualifying activity.
+94 Fourth, the bill does not remove or alter any of the existing categories of business activities eligible for structuring as an MLP.
+95 Finally, nuclear energy-though widely considered "clean"-is excluded from the legislation as currently written.
+This exclusion is consistent with the global trend away from nuclear as a significant energy source.
+96

 The expansion of qualifying income is expected to enlarge the investor base for renewable energy projects.
 Once an MLP is formed, the general partner would handle the operations of the renewable energy project.
 Hundreds of limited partners (the investing public) would invest capital and receive quarterly dividends.
 The MLP, as a pass-through entity, is not subject to corporate income tax.
 Investors are taxed according to their individual rate only on dividends received.97 Thus, the Act would allow the investing public to purchase units of renewable-electricity partnerships to finance America's clean-energy transition.
-Previously, individuals were unable to invest in new utility-scale renewable energy projects because of the immense investment heat and power, and energy storage.
-S. 1841.
-This Note focuses on those clean energy sources that have been most widely adopted and those showing the most promise for future deployment-specifically wind and solar.
+Previously, individuals were unable to invest in new utility-scale renewable energy projects because of the immense investment required.98 Capital would no longer need to come from private equity, hedge funds, or institutional investors.99